Adding an App¶

 Overview tab shows more details about the installation including app version, when the app was installed, the approximate location (to help identify test devices and installs) and the locale being used.
 It will also show if the install has successfully registered for push notifications.

-Events tab will list recent analytics events that have been sent by the app, including session analytics (app foreground and background events) and custom analytics events.
+Events tab will list recent analytics events that have been sent by the app, including system events such as opened a push notification, and custom analytics events.

 Push tab will show if the install has ever registered for push notifications, when this happened and if the install subsequently unregistered for push notifications.
 If the app has registered for push notifications, you can send a test push notification.
 You can see which public channels the install has been subscribed to.
 You can also subscribe or unsubscribe the install to/from a channel.